Peru Mind and Body

 - Volunteer with local NGOs on health and wellness projects in the Sacred Valley.

-- Participate on a challenging 4-day trekking, biking and zip-lining adventure to the world-famous Machu Picchu.
+- Participate on a challenging 5-day trek through the clouds up to the world-famous Machu Picchu.

 THE WAY WE SEE IT